winitzki/scall/README.md

 - [x] A [non-standard "do-notation"](./do-notation.md) is implemented.

 - [x] Experimental optimization: `Natural/fold` will stop iterations when the current result stops changing.
-(No change to normal forms!)
+(Backward compatible, no change to normal forms!)

 - [x] Experimental feature: `assert : a === b` will perform alpha, beta, and eta-reduction on `a` and `b` before comparing their CBOR serializations.
 (Breaking change to normal forms!)